Horror Comedies: Fun Horror Movies to Watch

 THE LOVE WITCH Trailer (2016)

 Elaine, a gorgeous young witch, is driving to Arcata, California, a town where witchcraft is accepted, to start a new life after the death of her husband Jerry.
 Maybe Elaine could have killed him.
-When there, he rents a Victorian house owned by Elaine’s teacher, Barbara, and furnished by her interior decorator, Trish Manning.
+When there, she rents a Victorian house owned by Elaine’s teacher, Barbara, and furnished by her interior decorator, Trish Manning.
+In an attempt to befriend the girl, Trish takes Elaine to a teahouse, where she meets her husband Richard, who quickly falls in love with Elaine.
+Wanting to find a new lover, Elaine performs a ritual to discover one and meets Wayne, a literature teacher at the college.

 Anna Biller‘s The Love Witch differs from any other recent horror comedy.
 The film leans heavily on its wonderful 60s-style cinematography, which has the power to recall Dario Argento‘s films in some scenes.
 There is a beauty of the look that Anna Biller has built in all its technicolor splendor that immediately casts a spell on you.
 The Love Witch takes care of being both dark and light, it is a movie about a witch with some really wonderful and ironic lines thanks to the perfect actress for the story, Samantha Robinson.